HonkinWaffles/reddit_sales_discord/README.md

 REDDIT_PASSWORD=<your-reddit-password>
 ```

-4. Edit the `exclusions.txt` file to exclude any posts you don't want pushed to Discord

 Replace the placeholders with your actual Discord bot token, Reddit client ID, client secret, user agent, username, and password.
 The REDDIT_USER_AGENT field should contain a unique name that describes your bot.

-Edit the exclusions list in the reddit_bot.py file to exclude any terms you don't want to see in the posts.
+4. Edit the `exclusions.txt` file to exclude any posts you don't want pushed to Discord.
+The bot will skip any posts that contain any of the terms in this file.

 ## Usage